kurdin/console-remote/README.md

 <a href="#consolerelog">`console.re.log();`</a> <a href="#consolereinfo">`console.re.info();`</a> <a href="#consoleredebug">`console.re.debug();`</a> <a href="#consolerewarn">`console.re.warn();`</a> <a href="#consolereerror">`console.re.error();`</a> <a href="#consolerecount">`console.re.count();`</a> <a href="#consoleretest">`console.re.test();`</a> <a href="#consolereassert">`console.re.assert();`</a> <a href="#consoleretime">`console.re.time();`</a> <a href="#consoleretimeend">`console.re.timeEnd();`</a> <a href="#consoleretrace">`console.re.trace();`</a> <a href="#consolereclear">`console.re.clear();`</a>

-Moreover, while using in browsers, log information about DOM elements, CSS properties, track Media Queries and Window size changes with:
+Moreover, while using in browsers, you can log information about DOM elements, CSS properties, track Media Queries and Window size changes with:

 <a href="#consoleresize">`console.re.size();`</a> <a href="#consolerecss">`console.re.css();`</a> <a href="#consoleremedia">`console.re.media();`</a>